 In order to accommodate functionality that a specific organization may need, it’s useful to implement a system that allows expanding of functionality in-house, with low-code tools.
 In this case, anyone with an understanding of a flow chart is able to implement.

-Such a system would let the developers focus on improving universal feature functionality, on researching into new technologies and frameworks, on making applications more secure and robust, while avoiding the process of intricate bug fixing for the whole spectrum of the clientele.
+Such a system would let the developers focus on improving universal feature functionality, translating business problems into machine language, on researching into new technologies and frameworks, on making applications more secure and robust, while avoiding the process of intricate bug fixing for the whole spectrum of the clientele.

 Custom features, that an organization may need, should be seen as a subject of an in-house development by the organization itself, using low-code techniques such as drag & drop or simple scripting languages that everyone is able to manage.